WCJB Exclusive: SEC Medical Task Force member ‘cautious’ ahead of the football season

 GAINESVILLE, Fla.
-(WCJB) - The college football is hanging on.
+(WCJB) - The college football is hanging on by a thread.

 After both the Big Ten and Pac 12 announced their respective decisions to punt on the 2020 season, the SEC, the ACC and the Big 12 stood strong.
 But why?

 Florida team physician, Dr. Jay Clugston is one of 14 health professionals on the SEC’s Return to Activity and Medical Guidance Task Force.
-Clugston sees a path forward for the football season, however, no one is guaranteeing anything.
+Clugston sees a path forward for the football season but says nothing is guaranteed.

 It will also not be easy considering all the outside variables they must contend with.